lag13/VimIncrement/README.md

 Examples
 --------
 The function Number() was designed for more than just lists beginning with numbers.
 The rough algorithm is this: In a selected region of text, Number() will find the most common pattern ending in 1 or more digits and replace the digits in those patterns with an increasing sequence of numbers.
-It is a bit more robust than just that though.
 Here are a few examples of what it can do:

 ###Highlight Empty Lines and Call Number()
 If you select a series of empty lines and call Number() then those empty lines will contain an increasing sequence of numbers.